griptape-ai/griptape-docs/docs/griptape-framework/pipelines.md

 pipeline.add_tasks(
     # take the first argument from the pipeline `run` method
     PromptTask("{{ args[0] }}"),
-    # take the input from the previous step and insert it into the prompt
+    # take the input from the previous task and insert it into the prompt
     PromptTask("Say the following like a pirate: {{ input }}")
 )